britter/website/src/content/blogs/2024-12-20-hello-world.md

 ### 3. **Gradle Build Tool Consulting**

 Gradle is an incredibly powerful and flexible build system that enables teams to streamline their workflows, increase productivity, and ensure consistent builds.
-With over **5 years of experience at Gradle, Inc.**, I have the knowledge and skills to help you optimize your Gradle builds.
+With over **5 years of experience at Gradle Inc.**, I have the knowledge and skills to help you optimize your Gradle builds.
 Services include:

 - Build performance optimizations
 - Build migrations (Groovy DSL to Kotlin DSL)